redpesk-common/canbus-binding/docs/2-Installation.md

 * Make sure you already set up the AGL SDK using the following [SDK Quick Setup Guide](http://docs.iot.bzh/docs/getting_started/en/dev/reference/setup-sdk-environment.html).
 Alternatively, please refer to official guides available on [AGL Developer Site](http://docs.automotivelinux.org/docs/devguides/en/dev/#guides).

-To get the correct SDK version installed, you **must** prepare your environment with the **iotbzh** flavor using _prepare_meta_ tool.
+If you need to have the graphic stack inside your SDK, you have to prepare your environment with the **iotbzh**, or **Daring Dab** flavor using _prepare_meta_ tool.
 To do so, run the following command in your docker image in the step 4 in place of `... [ prepare build environment ] ...`:

 > **NOTE** These commands assume that proprietary graphic drivers for Renesas Porter board are located in _/home/devel/share/proprietary-renesas-rcar_ directory.